How Do You Adopt a Shih Tzu Dog?

 Some dogs do very well with flying, while others get extremely nervous.

-If you are unsure about going through the proper channels with adopting from out of state, you can consult with your vet about different resources and agencies that specifically help relocate dogs from out of state to local shelters in order to be adopted.
+If you are unsure about going through the proper channels with adopting from out of state, you can consult with your vet, or local shelter, about different resources and agencies that specifically help relocate dogs from out of state to local shelters in order to be adopted.

 Another consideration is that not all dogs are adoptable from out of state, for example, dogs that do not test heartworm negative, have an unpredictable temperament, or possess certain health issues may not be able to fly.